MaelStor/connord/README.md

 with -s SERVER, where SERVER is a COUNTRY_CODE followed by a number.
 This must be a SERVER for which a configuration file exists.
 The same filters --area, --country ... like in the 'list' command can be applied here.
 For a list of possible values see the respective command in the 'list' command.
-IMPORTANT:
-Note that currently obfuscated servers aren't supported.

 optional arguments:
   -h, --help            show this help message and exit